Daily COVID-19: Minnesota reports over 3,000 new cases, 18 deaths - Albert Lea Tribune

 Daily COVID-19: Minnesota reports over 3,000 new cases, 18 deaths

-Minnesota reported its highest number of new daily cases during the pandemic on Friday with 3,165 new cases.
+Minnesota reported its highest number of daily cases during the COVID-19 pandemic on Friday with 3,165 new positive cases.

 The total marked the first time the state has had over 3,000 new cases in one day, breaking the previous high the day before of 2,872 new cases.